 Physiomesh hernia repair products have been linked to severe side effects.
 Nearly 100 patients have already filed suit:

 While these medical devices have been withdrawn from the market, injured patients may be able to pursue significant financial compensation.
-Our experienced product liability lawyers can help.
+Our experienced Hernia Mesh Attorneys can help.

 Johnson & Johnson subsidiary Ethicon has issued a voluntary global “market withdrawal” for certain versions of Physiomesh, a surgical mesh product used to repair ventral hernia.